AdaHeads/project-archive/README.md

 Usage
 -----

+You need to fetch some files from libre.adacore.com/download and place them in ./tgz

+Specifically:
+  * florist-gpl-2012-src.tgz
+  * gnat-gpl-2012-x86_64-pc-linux-gnu-bin.tar.gz
+  * xmlada-gpl-4.3-src.tgz

+Use
+ $ make ada-development
+to get stated.

-Check out the first few lines of the makefile - or just use make ada-development to get stated.
+Or check out the first few lines of the makefile for additional projects.

 Have fun!